Birth/Rebirth: Production

-Laura Moss devised a story concept based on their obsession with Mary Shelley's 1818 novel Frankenstein in the early 2000s.
+Lee Moss (Note: Credited as Laura Moss) devised a story concept based on their obsession with Mary Shelley's 1818 novel Frankenstein in the early 2000s.
 Moss began a first draft of 60 pages consisting of mainly imagery and story ideas.
 Brendan J. O'Brien, their long-time writing partner, then outlined the plot and wrote the second draft.
 Moss explained to Filmmaker, "That tends to be how we work: his drafts are too long, my drafts are too short.
 We bat scenes back and forth, and by the end of the process, we don't even remember who touched what.
 We're very much married by the end of it".
 In 2018, Cinestate became briefly involved with the project, but the sides would spilt due to creative differences.
 In 2020, the script was selected to participate in the Sundance Institute Screenwriters Lab.
 That same year, Moss met with Emily Gotto of Shudder, who Moss has credited with having "really championed the film" and securing financing.
-Soon after Marin Ireland was cast as the lead, Rose, who Moss believed "catapulted the project forward".
-The project was green lit in March 2020 but all work was halted by the onset of the COVID-19 pandemic.
+Soon after, Marin Ireland was cast in one of the lead roles, an event Moss believed "catapulted the project forward".
+The project was greenlit in March 2020 but all work was halted by the onset of the COVID-19 pandemic.

-The film was reported by Deadline Hollywood to be in production by September 2022, with Moss set to make her feature directorial debut.
+The film was reported by Deadline Hollywood to be in production by September 2022, with Moss set to make their feature directorial debut.
 Principal photography took place in New Jersey and the Co-op City area of New York City from August to late September 2022.
 The cartoon Rescue Birds, which appears on screen several times was created specifically for the film.
 The filmmakers had wanted to use the popular children's cartoon Wonder Pets! instead, but no permission was granted with Moss saying, "We wanted a real TV series, Wonder Pets! and the good folks at Wonder Pets! never called us back, because they wanted nothing to do with this movie..."